Updated April, 2021

 Offline Activity: You’ll need to have the Facebook pixel installed on your website to use this option.

-Engagement: Amazing!
-This option lets you develop audience lists of people who have somehow interacted with your business page.
+These options let you develop audience lists of people who have somehow interacted with your Facebook business page or Instagram account.

 Video: If you’re already posting video, the opportunity to target people who have viewed your video over the last 180 days is a powerful tool.